 In discussing predestination vs. free will, many people so strongly prefer one side that they virtually reject the possibility of the other’s having even a hint of truth.
-Those who strongly emphasize the sovereignty of God in predestining who will be saved sometimes take a position that resembles fatalism.
+Those who strongly emphasize the sovereignty of God in predestining who will be saved sometimes take a position that resembles hard determinism or fatalism.
 Those who emphasize the free will of humanity come close to denying the sovereignty of God.
 However, if the terms are understood biblically, the discussion should not be predestination vs. free will, but rather predestination and not-entirely-free will.

 Passages such as Romans 8:29–30 and Ephesians 1:5–11 explicitly teach that God predestines some to salvation.
-The word translated “predestine” means “determine the destiny before.”
-There is no escaping the fact that God predetermines who will be saved.
-On what basis God predestines who will be saved can be debated, but predestination itself is absolutely a biblical teaching.
+God predestining who will be saved is based on His sovereignty, unchanging character (Malachi 3:6), foreknowledge (Romans 8:29, 11:2), love (Ephesians 1:4-5), and plan and pleasure (Ephesians 1:5).
+God’s desire is that all would be saved and come to repentance (1 Timothy 2:4, 2 Peter 3:9).
+He offers salvation to everyone (Titus 2:11), yet we know that not everyone will be saved.
+How this all works together can be debated, but predestination itself is absolutely a biblical teaching.
 Numerous other New Testament passages also refer to believers’ being chosen or elected to salvation (Matthew 24:22, 31; Mark 13:20, 27; Romans 8:33; 9:11; 11:5–7, 28; Ephesians 1:11; Colossians 3:12; 1 Thessalonians 1:4; 1 Timothy 5:21; 2 Timothy 2:10; Titus 1:1; 1 Peter 1:1–2; 2:9; 2 Peter 1:10).

 We have a free will in the sense that we are capable of making moral choices.
-Our decision-making is impacted by numerous factors, though: e.g., our sin nature, our upbringing, our intellect, our training/education, our biology, our psychology, etc. So, no, human beings do not truly have a free will, as popularly defined.
+Our decision-making is impacted by numerous factors, though: e.g., our sin nature, our upbringing, our intellect, our training/education, our biology, our psychology, etc. So human beings do not truly have a free will, as popularly defined.
 We have a will.
 We can make decisions.
 Biblically speaking, we have the responsibility to respond to what God has revealed to us, including His call to believe the gospel (John 1:12; 3:16; Acts 16:31; Romans 10:9–10; Revelation 22:17).
 But, again, our will is not truly “free” because we have constraints that shape our decisions.